endcerro/rqinfall/bonus0/walkthrough.md

 There is no system calls so we'll bring our shellcode

-First let's bring our pattern generator, and after two reads we get a crash with offset of 9, so we can take the whell and go whereever we want
+First let's bring our pattern generator, and after two reads we get a crash with offset of 9, so we can take the wheel and go wherever we want

 That being said, a 10 long code does not crash